 I could not believe how bountiful everything was, and I was encouraged to prepare for a major garden expansion.
 That year I had two garden beds and started everything from purchased plants.
 The next year I had 13 garden beds (600 square feet) filled with over 50 varieties of plants I started from seed.

 For my 2018 garden, I have incorporated green manure as a crop cover, and I am determined to fertilize naturally using recycled plants to expand the garden’s variety and design.

 I can’t wait to share my experiences on this website, and to grow my knowledge together with you.

 It is my greatest hope that you will find inspiration here to deepen your own personal connections to what you eat.
 I also hope through practice you will discover greater peace and well-being.

 I would love to hear from you.
-Please send me a message via the contact form below.
+Please subscribe to my newsletter, and we can have a conversation.

 Happy cooking!
 Read more about Buttered Veg.

 [contact-form-7 id="1380" title="Contact"]